linode/docs/docs/websites/cms/how-to-choose-a-control-panel/index.md

 When considering which control panel to use, review the following factors:

--   **Cost** to use the control panel, if any
+-   **Cost** to use the control panel, if any.

--   **User interface**: does the control panel's UI appeal to you, and is it easy to understand?
+-   **User interface**: Does the control panel's UI appeal to you, and is it easy to understand?

--   **Features** available in the control panel
+-   **Features** available in the control panel.

--   **Community support**: is there is a community forum, and do the members seem friendly/helpful?
+-   **Community support**: Is there is a community forum, and do the members seem friendly/helpful?

--   **Documentation**: is it easy to understand, and are there articles for most/all of the features?
+-   **Documentation**: Is it easy to understand, and are there articles for most/all of the features?

--   **Paid support** (if desired): is it available, and what is the cost?
+-   **Paid support** (if desired): Is it available, and what is the cost?

--   **Frequency of updates**: is the control panel actively maintained, and are security updates promptly issued?
+-   **Frequency of updates**: Is the control panel actively maintained, and are security updates promptly issued?

--   **Distributions supported**: can you install the control panel on your preferred Linux distribution?
+-   **Distributions supported**: Can you install the control panel on your preferred Linux distribution?

 ## Control Panel Comparison